datasciencecampus/classifai/README.md

 By default, the URL will redirect to the FastAPI Docs UI to try out different inputs.

+Note that the vector store for the selected endpoint (SIC or SOC currently) will be imported to a tmp folder (`tmp/soc_db` or `tmp/sic_db`) from the corresponding GCS bucket.

 For programmatic demo, a csv file must be passed explicitly as a command flag (`-f` or `--file`).
 The API server must have been launched, as above.
 This is only an illustration of functionality at this stage:

 ```bash